22 to 29 April :

 Day 1: Embarkation aboard the ‘Flying Dutchman’ in Inverness

-Inverness – Oban: On Saturday the 22nd of April around 18:00 PM we wish you a warm welcome aboard the ‘Flying Dutchman’ in Inverness, at the entrance of the Caledonian Canal.
+Sailing Scotland: Loch Ness, will start on saturday the 22nd of April around 18:00 PM.
+We wish you a warm welcome aboard the ‘Flying Dutchman’ in Inverness, at the entrance of the Caledonian Canal.
 After a nice dinner, the captain will give an introduction and the voyage planning, while you can enjoy a nice malt whisky ‘on the house’.

 Today we will start the 60 miles crossing of the Caledonian Canal.
 We will pass the first 7 locks and set course to the beautiful and mysterious Loch Ness.
 Remarkable about this Loch is that his has the biggest volume of sweet water of the United Kingdom and of course the rumour that it is home to the Loch Ness monster.
 We hope to cross this Loch on sails and maybe have a glimpse of the monster Nessie… In this Loch we will also pass closely to the famous Urquhart Castle, a classic romantic ruin.
 In the afternoon we will moor in Fort Augustus, a well-maintained historical little town.